 You may find that the soup gets a little too thick as the pasta cooks.
 If so, just add some more broth or water to thin it out.

-If you make this soup, please come back and tell me what you think.
+If you make this recipe, please come back and tell me what you think.
 Hopefully your family will love it as much as mine does.